tanersa/dynamodb-s3/README.md

    -  Let's **configure** our S3 bucket more.
       Go to **Properties** and **Event Notifications** then choose **"Destination Type"** as Lambda function.

-Next, develop Lambda function and test it using Python code.
+Next, develop Lambda function using Python script.

          handler.py